kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Pod A (bitstream-ml-v2) is allocated an FPGA → FPGA locks to bitstream-ml-v2
 - Pod B (bitstream-ml-v2) arrives → eligible to share the same FPGA
-- Pod C (bitstream-crypto-v1) arrives → filtered out from the locked FPGA;
-  uses a different FPGA or waits
+- Pod C (bitstream-crypto-v1) arrives → the locked FPGA is not a viable option for Pod C; uses a different FPGA or waits

 #### Story 3: Single-subnet NIC Sharing